 However, if you are using a Self-Signed certificate then there is a further step that you need to take.
 This is because the agents will fail to connect to the server because the certificate being used isn’t trusted.
-For the agents to connect successfully, you need to override this error (this is analogous to overriding the warning in the browser when connecting to the SCP, described above.)
+For the agents to connect successfully, you must place a copy of the certificate (without the private key) in the Trusted Root Certification Authorities of the local machine Certificate Store.

 If you do this for all your UWM web sites, then all access within UWM will be secure.
 As a final step, it is recommended that you delete the HTTP bindings using IIS Manager, which should no longer be in use.

 Don’t forget to open the firewall for the ports you have assigned for HTTPS.